rhnfzl/performance-analysis-of-international-travel-bpic2020/README.md

 #### Feature Engineering

-Performed different feature engineering techniques, as shown in the Table 3.
+Performed different feature engineering techniques, as shown in the below Table.
 It is quite evident from the weights that Amount is most significant in all the methods with respect to the weight.
 Permit RequstedBudget seems significant in two methods, i.e. Information Gain and Correlation Weight.
 Overspent is less significant comparatively but not neglectable; it consistently placed it self on the third most significant.
 Activity seems of no significance, and it gives the relative comparison for the rest attributes.

 | attributes			   | Information Gain Weight | Correlation Weight | Relief Weight |
 |--------------------------|-------------------------|--------------------|---------------|